Raid over Moscow

-Raid Over Moscow (Raid in some countries and on reissue) is a video game by Access Software published in Europe by U.S. Gold for the Commodore 64 in 1984 and other microcomputers in 1985-1986.
+Raid Over Moscow (Raid in some countries and on reissue) is a video game by Access Software published in Europe by U.S. Gold for the Commodore 64 in 1984 and other microcomputers in 1985–1986.

-Released during the Cold War era, Raid Over Moscow is an action game in which the player (an American space pilot) has to stop three Soviet nuclear attacks on North America, then fight his way into and destroy a nuclear facility located in Moscow's Kremlin.
+Originally released during a critical time of the Cold War era, Raid Over Moscow is an action game in which the player (an American space pilot) has to stop three Soviet nuclear attacks on North America, then fight his way into and destroy a nuclear facility located in Moscow's Kremlin.
 According to the game's storyline, the United States is unable to respond to the attack directly due to the dismantlement of its nuclear arsenal.

 A member of the Finnish parliament made it a parliamentary question about whether it was acceptable to sell the game.
 The resulting debate and publicity made the game a top seller in the country.